annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow update events

-Yellow update events notify when an update happens:
+Yellow update events notify when an update happens.
+The following events are available:

+`onLog` `onMail` `onUpdate`

+---

+Description of events and arguments:

 `public function onUpdate($action)`
 Handle update